Zhaodan Huang, Ph.D.

-Han, Yufeng and Zhaodan Huang, 2017, “The Long Term Implication of Liquidity Shocks and the Business Fundamentals”.
+Han, Yufeng and Zhaodan Huang, “The Information Role of Liquidity Shock, Firm Fundamentals, and Long-Term Stock Value”.

 Awards and Recognition

-Dr. Huang's latest working paper is one of the semifinalists to compete for the best paper award by the Financial Management Association 2017 Annual Conference.
+Dr. Huang's latest working paper was rewarded the best paper award in the World Finance Conference 2019.
+Another paper was one of the semifinalists to compete for the best paper award by the Financial Management Association 2017 Annual Conference.
 He received the Best Paper Award from Journal of Financial Research in 2012 and the AAII Best Paper Award from the Southwestern Finance Association 2004 Annual Conference.

 I would like to see logins and resources for: